 the former proclaim Christ out of selfish ambition rather than from pure motives, thinking to cause me distress in my imprisonment.Philippians 1:17(NASB)

 Paul had just explained to the Philippian believers that there were two types of teachers who were giving good instruction about the glorious gospel of grace – but the motives of these two groups were diametrically opposite.

-The first group were preaching the gospel of Christ Jesus for no better reason than out of envy and strife.
-They were jealous of Paul’s calling and his apostolic ministry.
-Rather than proclaiming the gospel with the joy and thanksgiving for their salvation and to honour for their glorious Saviour, they were selfish, ambitious individuals, who had developed a spiteful, contentious disposition.
+The teachers in the first group were preaching the gospel of Christ Jesus for no better reason than out of envy and strife.
+They were jealous of Paul's calling and his apostolic ministry.
+Rather than proclaiming the gospel with the joy and thanksgiving for their salvation and to honour their glorious Saviour, they were selfish, ambitious individuals who had developed a spiteful, contentious disposition.